Prim1Tive/CTFwriteups/TryHackMe/KOTH/Tyler.md

 ```

 ok! we got a user "tdurden" and his id_rsa files
-so from a state that i thought that this is defenetly a rabithole im now sure that this is the way to go.
+so from a state that i thought that this is defenetly a rabbithole im now sure that this is the way to go.

 I'll copy id_rsa to my own machine and try to login
 ```bash